qiuxintao101/cobra/docs/detail.rst

   Simply add or modify rules to the Snakefile, it is as easy as that.

-5. *diffTF* finished successfully, but nothing is significant.
+5. *CoBRA* finished successfully, but nothing is significant.

   This can and will happen, depending on the analysis.
 The following list provides some potential reasons for this:

     - The two conditions are in fact very similar and there is no signal that surpasses the significance threshold.
-You could, for example, check in a PCA plot based on the peaks that are used as input for *diffTF* whether they show a clear signal and separation.
+You could, for example, check in a PCA plot based on the peaks that are used as input for *CoBRA* whether they show a clear signal and separation.
     - There is a confounding factor (like age) that dilutes the signal.
 One solution is to add the confounding variable into the design model, see above fo details.
 Again, check in a PCA plot whether samples cluster also according to another variable.
     - You have a small number of samples or one of the groups contains a small number of samples.
 In both cases, if you run the permutation-based approach, the number of permutations is small, and there might not be enough permutations to achieve significance.
 For example, if you run an analysis with only 10 permutations, you cannot surpass the 0.05 significance threshold.
 As a solution, you may switch to the analytical version.
 Be aware that this requires to rerun large parts of the pipeline from the *diffPeaks* step onwards.
     - You have a very small number of peaks and therefore also a small number of TF binding sites within the peaks, resulting in many TFs to be skipped in the analysis due to an insufficient number of binding sites.
 As a solution, try increasing the number of peaks or verify that the predicted binding sites are not too stringent (if done independently, therefore not using our TFBS collection that was produced with *PWMScan* and *HOCOMOCO*).
 We recommend having at least a few thousand peaks, but this can hardly be generalized and depends too much on the biology, the size of the peaks etc.
     - You run the (usually more stringent) permutation-based approach.
 If the number of permutations is too low, p-values may not be able to reach significance.
 For more details, see :ref:`parameter_nPermutations`.
 You may want to rerun the analysis using the analytical approach or using more permutations (if the number of samples makes this possible at all); however, the problems raised above may still apply.

-6. *diffTF* finished successfully, but almost everything is significant.
+6. *CoBRA* finished successfully, but almost everything is significant.

   This can also happen and is usually a good sign.
 The following list provides some potential reasons for this: